Quotes About Moving On

 How to get the most out of the quotes

 To really get the best out of a quotations it is good to formally contemplate its meaning.
-So, for instance, if you read “Loving someone is setting them free, letting them go…” (Kate Winslet, yes she like to get her nails done [perhaps that is some motivation to study to become a nail tech!] but she does have some wisdom too – the two aren’t mutually exclusive) and it really hits home, then the first thing to do is stop.
+So, for instance, if you read “Loving someone is setting them free, letting them go…” (Kate Winslet, yes she like to get her nails done [which reminds me… take a look at my other site on beauty schools — including nail tech schools — if you’re so inclined] but she does have some wisdom too – the two aren’t mutually exclusive) and it really hits home, then the first thing to do is stop.
 Usually our tendency is to quickly move to the next thing not allowing anything to really take root and change our attitude.
 So, pausing and re-reading the quote is the first step.
 Secondly, think it over.
 Why does this quotation hit home for me?
 In the past have I had trouble letting someone go?
 When I finally did set them free, did it feel good to do that?
 Did it feel better to let them go with love or did holding a grudge feel more satisfying?
 By pondering the meaning we can really start to make some change and let our wisdom come out so that we can become just a little happier.
 Finally, sit quietly and let it all sink in.
 Later when thinking about someone you’ve moved on from you can apply the insight from your contemplation.
 Alternatively, you can remember the quote more easily and let it inform your attitude.
 It may even prevent you from going to the dark side in your mental outlook — that is if you’ve had the tendency to do so in the past.
 In the context of using quotations to ward of negativity another good way to think of them is as slogans or even mantras that you can repeat at the right moment.

 Misquotes… a pet peeve!